-The protagonist – Hai Phuong (played by Van Veronica Ngo) – is a badass debt collector, introduced to the audience when doing her “everyday chores”.
-However, her current position isn’t quite respected in a village she lives in, and thus Hai Phuong lives a rather reclusive life.
+The protagonist – Hai Phuong (played by Van Veronica Ngo) – is a badass debt collector, introduced to the audience when doing her “everyday chores“.
+Her current position isn’t quite respected in a village though, and thus Hai Phuong lives a rather reclusive life.
 Her only true companion is a daughter she raises on her own.
-When the girl’s kidnapped by a human trafficking gang from Saigon, Hai Phuong begins her feverish pursuit.
+Hence, when the girl’s kidnapped by a human trafficking gang from Saigon, Hai Phuong leaves it all and goes after the crooks.

-One cannot watch “Furie” without seeing Liam Neeson’s reflection in Van Veronica Ngo, the actress who plays Hai Phuong.
-The two share an equal level of badassness, but at the same time, remain credible as loving parents or partners.
+One cannot watch Furie (2019) without seeing Liam Neeson’s reflection in Van Veronica Ngo, the actress who plays Hai Phuong.
+The two share an equal level of badassness, but at the same time remain credible as loving parents or partners.
 In fact, Ngo’s performance erases a lot of stains on Le-Van Kiet’s canvas.
 She’s a dynamite to watch, leaving behind a trail of broken arms and beaten-up faces as if it’s her daily bread.

-As a consequence, eyebrows are raised more than once, and I couldn’t help but chuckle at the role of a detective who always arrives on time, like a knight on a white horse (though the image of police is changed so that “Furie” could pass the censorship demands).
-Furthermore, this whole dramatic build-up’s corny as hell, leaving Hai Phuong vulnerable to the growing pains of the script.
+As a consequence, there are moments of unintentional fails.
+I couldn’t help but chuckle at the role of a detective who always arrives on time, like a knight on a white horse (though the image of police is changed so that Furie (2019) could pass the censorship demands).
+Furthermore, Van Kiet’s dramatic build-up’s corny as hell, leaving Hai Phuong vulnerable to the growing pains of the script.

-I also mentioned Nicolas Winding Refn and his weirdly climatic, but also mildly off-putting to some viewers – “Only God Forgives”.
-Refn mastered the dipping sauce of neon lights and dark interiors, and his way of viewing Thailand’s Bangkok heavily influenced Saigon in “Furie”.
-Saigon’s enigmatic, designed by a nightmarish dance of neons and shady corners.
+Refn mastered the dipping sauce of neon lights and dark interiors, and his way of viewing Thailand’s Bangkok heavily influenced Saigon in Furie (2019).
+Saigon is enigmatic, designed by a nightmarish dance of fleeting lights and shady corners.
 It’s ferocious, dangerous and appetizing.

-While the Hai Phuong’s pursuit is both unrealistic and silly as a story, its hypnotising power derives from the martial arts that fuel every second sequence of “Furie”.
-That purely-for-fun approach is therefore essential when watching Le-Van Kiet’s efforts.
-I switched off any analytical and logical parts of my brain, and went with the flow – fast, fist-and-kick, feverish ride with a serious badass at its core.
+While Hai Phuong’s pursuit is both unrealistic and silly as a story, its hypnotizing power derives from the martial arts that fuel every second sequence of Furie (2019).
+That for-fun approach is essential to enjoy Le-Van Kiet’s efforts.
+I switched off any analytical and logical parts of my brain early on, and went with the flow – fast, fist-and-kick, feverish ride with a serious badass at its core.